henrikbuelow/pdsnd_github/README.md

 pdsnd_github

 ### Description
-Importing data, calculating statistical values and displaying them in a user interface
+Importing data, calculating statistical values and displaying them in a user interface using data form a bikesharing company.

 ### Files used
 chicago.csv, new_york_city.csv, washington.csv